Register Your LLP Online in India with Expert Help

 Limited Liability Partnership Act, 2008

+This Act make provisions for the formation and regulation of limited liability partnerships and for matters connected therewith or incidental thereto Limited Liability Partnership in Company Law.
 As per Company Law, Limited Liability Partnerships (LLPs) is an unique entity offering limited liability protection to its partners.
 LLPs have a separate legal status while maintaining operational flexibility akin to partnerships.
 This framework under the LLP Act, 2008, facilitates streamlined registration and operational processes for businesses in India.

 What Are the Key Features of a Limited Liability Partnership?